stephani-sj/stephani-sj/README.md

 **Talking about Personal Stuffs:**

 💬 I’m currently working on a project of university & my portfolio using HTML and pure CSS.
+In some weeks I will upload here.
 Feel free to drop me a message at: stephanisoares32@gmail.com